Entertainment & Special Event Insurance — Kelly Insurance Group

 COMMERCIAL GENERAL LIABILITY (CGL)

-The foundation of every concert insurance program.
-Covers bodily injury and property damage claims arising from the event — attendee slip and falls, crowd injuries, property damage to the venue, and third-party claims arising from event operations.
-Limits of $1M/$2M are standard; higher limits available for larger events.
+The foundation of every concert program.
+Responds to third-party bodily injury and property damage claims arising from the event — attendee slips and falls, crowd injuries, damage to the venue, and other claims from event operations.
+It is almost always required by the venue contract.

 HIGH PRIORITY